Só Faltava Você

-Só Faltava Você (Only You are Missing) is the twenty-first studio album and the fifteenth in Portuguese by Brazilian singer, TV host and actress Xuxa Meneghel.
+Só Faltava Você (Only You are Missing) is the twenty-first studio album by Brazilian recording artist Xuxa Meneghel.
 It was released by Som Livre in September 1998.

 Released two months after Sasha's birth, the album was totally geared towards that moment of joy that the Children's Queen lived at the time.
 Although the whole album was thought of in the daughter, Xuxa dedicated more specifically two for its small one: "Só Faltava Você" and "Uma Canção Para Sasha", of which it participated in the composition.

 Só Faltava Você was not as elaborate as the others, due to the pregnancy and the birth of the singer's daughter, which caused the album to "flop" in some stores of the country until 2003.
 The tracks most remembered by the public are: "Eu tô Feliz" and "Pelotão da Xuxa".
-The album was certified gold record by Associação Brasileira de Produtores de Discos (ABPD).
+It was certified gold by the Pro-Música Brasil (PMB).

 Background and production

 In 1998, Xuxa Meneghel would realize the dream of being a mother.
 The singer was preparing for the birth of her daughter and the event in her life, which influenced her career a lot.
 In addition to changes in Xuxa Park and Planeta Xuxa, the blonde was planning to star in a special Mother's Day night, something that did not happen.

 In the song, Xuxa had plans to release an album of lullabies, which even got to put voice in some songs, and another more infantile one where it would only sing two tracks and the rest of the disc would be interpreted by invited artists.
 Projects that were also canceled.

 From the end of the projects she was planning to release that year, Xuxa and her team began to develop an album around her pregnancy.
 Several songs were presented to Xuxa talking about what it is to be a mother.
 The song "Mãe", "Palavrinha Mágica" that came to be performed in Xuxa Park and Planeta Xuxa at that time.
 Another song recorded for the album, but which was not presented to the public was the re-recording of "Leãozinho" by Brazilian singer Caetano Veloso.
 Xuxa had already re-recorded the song in a duet with Caetano on his first album Xuxa e Seus Amigos (1985) and decided to record that year, as he had long said that he would have a daughter with a lion sign and would like to sing that song for her.

 "Férias no Hawaii (Hulla Hulla)" which was originally recorded for the summer season of Planeta Xuxa, which did not materialize, was discarded and included on the album.